odisney2/disney_profile/README.md

 I decided to create my personal Profolio as the project.
 Here are a few notes about this project

 1. Tried to group a lot of the layout design together to be able to customizer the layout a little better.
 For example,   in the header,
-    a.  there is a mainHeader div - inside the mainHeader div there are
+    a.
+There is a mainHeader div - inside the mainHeader div there are
         i.    mainHeaderInfo  (which is the title of the web page) ii.   mainHeaderContent -  containing the following info
             A.  mainHeaderIcon
-            B.  mainHeaderNav
+            B.  mainHeaderContent

+    b.
+There is a mainContent div - Where all the containers will be located. and where all the content about the web page will be.
+        i.   container_one,  container_two, and container_three.
+Will show the web page is responsive based on size.

 2. There will be some light background color so that you can see where the grouping happens.
-For example the following area will have their own background color and possibily their own font style.
+For example the following area will have their own background color.
 It will also be different based on the display view screen
     a.
-Background
+Background color
     b.
 Container
+    c.
+The navigation button at top of page

+3. There is a game using javascript.
+This is a very simple Tic Tac Toe game.
+The computer would radomonly pick a number between 1 and 9, and if it is available put the "O" in it.
+If it is not available, it will search for another number and see if it is available.
+Then the user can select an empty box.
+If there is something already there, it will not let you click it.